TiedemannLab/sciCNV/README.md

 ![Fig3](Fig3.png)

 ***
-# iCNV analysis from RNA-seq data
+# Single cell inferred CNV (sciCNV) analysis from scRNA-seq data

+The sciCNV pipeline is applied to a dataset comprising test and control cells to infer the genomic CNV profile of each cell.
+For full information on the approach, please refer to the reference supplemental materials.

-Now, we run sciCNV pipeline on a dataset comprising of test and control cells to derive iCNV-curves per cell across entire genome.
-So we firstly read the normalized matrix of test and control cells which is called _norm.tst.ctrl_ matrix,
+(1) input the normalized matrix of test and control cells which is called _norm.tst.ctrl_ matrix,

 ```
 ctrl.index <- seq( No.test + 1, ncol(norm.data), 1)   # No of controcl cells
 tst.index <- seq(1, No.test , 1)                      # No of test cells
 ```

-## Generating infered-CNV curves for test and control cells

-Then we perform our sciCNV function to generate iCNV curves for both tests and control cells.
+(2) The sciCNV function is used to generate preliminary single cell inferred CNV curves for cells in the matrix.

+Two variables can be used to enhance the quality of the output according to the input data.

+The variable sharpness is used to define the sharpness (resolution) of the CNV analysis.
+The default value is 1.0; this can be adjusted (e.g. in the range 0.6-1.4) according to the sample data sparsity: higher values permit sharper detection of small CNV but require greater data density; lower values help offset sparse data.

+Baseline adjustment: For the default sciCNV analysis an assumption is made that chromosome gains and losses are approximately balanced and that the median copy number result for genes in each cell is zero.
+When these assumptions are substantially invalid (for example, as in the case of a cell with a large number of trisomies with substantial net genomic gain), the sciCNV analysis can be re-run using a baseline correction to correct the CNV zero set point and improve CNV detection. 'baseline' refers to a fraction representing the approximate net genomic change, where zero reflects balanced losses and gains, and 1 represents copy number gain of the entire genome.
+A positive fraction indicated net gain and a negative fraction indicates net genomic loss.
+Please refer to the reference supplemental materials.

 ```
 CNV.data <- sciCNV(norm.mat = norm.data,